proteinreport/proteinreport.org/content/events/hacksummit/index.md

 weight: 5000
 uuid: 11246
 ---
-<p>The HackSummit brings together the brightest minds in Food and ClimateTech on May 11-12.</p>
+The HackSummit brings together the brightest minds in Food and ClimateTech on May 11-12.

-<p>Across the two days, the world’s founders and funders will meet in Lausanne for the ClimateTech event Europe deserves.</p>
+Across the two days, the world's founders and funders will meet in Lausanne for the ClimateTech event Europe deserves.

-<p>We'll cover hot topics from alternative climate financing to overcoming scale up bottlenecks, molecular farming to new biomaterials, and everything in-between.  </p>
+We\'ll cover hot topics from alternative climate financing to overcoming scale up bottlenecks, molecular farming to new biomaterials, and everything in-between.

-<p>More than anything - it's a time to meet fellow founders, funders and industry insiders in what we think will <em>probably</em> be the most fun ClimateTech event of the year.</p>
+More than anything - it\'s a time to meet fellow founders, funders and industry insiders in what we think will *probably* be the most fun ClimateTech event of the year.